ARTICLES

 The Collaborative Process: A One-Stop Shop for Resolving...

-Marie Nickle LL.B LL.M Acc.Fm
+Marie Nickle JD LL.M Acc.Fm

 The Collaborative process is my favourite alternate dispute resolution process.
 Unlike mediation, it is a one-step model.
 Mediation requires two steps: one to reach a consensus with the mediator; and two, to receive legal advice from lawyers who will turn the Mediation Report into a legally binding document.
 The Collaborative process is a full service model as it includes all necessary professionals, including lawyers.
 When lawyers have been involved from the outset they understand the thought processes going into the construction, unlike many mediations where lawyers are not present during the mediation sessions and are handed a Mediation Report cold, without any context as to what is important to the parties and how the agreement captures the optimal results, crafted by the parties themselves.
 Throughout the Collaborative process, the lawyers are ensuring the agreement meets all the necessary legal requirements and that the clients are legally protected, while the other professionals are providing other necessary and valuable services for the parties.
 The Collaborative process can be thought of as the process that is a one-stop shop for resolving family conflict upon separation.